solidzone/mailmeteor-landing/mail-merge-gmail.md

 ![Mail merge tip: personalize your emails](assets/img/blog/mail-merge-gmail/mail-merge-tips-personalize-emails.png)

-When sending mass emails from Gmail, it’s generally a good idea to personalize the emails.
+When sending mass emails from Gmail, it’s generally a good idea to personalize your emails.
 Not only personalizing your email might certainly increase your open rate but also will help fight against spam.

 The more your emails are personalized, the better.

 **6. Provide a clear way to opt-out**